mohsenoid/Android-Interview-Questions/KOTLIN.md

 12. #### What is String Interpolation in Kotlin?

     If you want to use some variable or perform some operation inside a string then String Interpolation can be used.
-You can use the `$ `sign to use some variable in the string or can perform some operation in between `{} `sign.
+You can use the `$` sign to use some variable in the string or can perform some operation in between the `{}` sign.

     ```kotlin
     var name = "Mohsen"